intranda/goobi-workflow-plugins-en/opac/intranda_opac_json.md

 plugin_intranda_opac_json.xml
 ```

-The file `plugin_intranda_opac_json.jar` contains the program logic and must be installed readable for the user `tomcat` at the following path:
+The file `plugin_intranda_opac_json.jar` contains the program logic and must be installed readable for the user `tomcat8` at the following path:

 ```bash
 /opt/digiverso/goobi/plugins/opac/plugin_intranda_opac_json.jar
 ```

-The file `plugin_intranda_opac_json-GUI.jar` contains the user interface and must be installed readable for the user `tomcat` at the following path:
+The file `plugin_intranda_opac_json-GUI.jar` contains the user interface and must be installed readable for the user `tomcat8` at the following path:

 ```bash
 /opt/digiverso/goobi/plugins/GUI/plugin_intranda_opac_json-GUI.jar
 ```

-The file `plugin_intranda_opac_json.xml` must also be readable by the user `tomcat` and must be located under the following path:
+The file `plugin_intranda_opac_json.xml` must also be readable by the user `tomcat8` and must be located under the following path:

 ```bash
 /opt/digiverso/goobi/config/plugin_intranda_opac_json.xml